aalbin/trinity4j/README.md

 ```

 the schema is defined by an array of Label:Id combinations, where nodes with the defined labels will be indexed in the specified identifier property.
-the schema and index is automatically defined if it doesn't exist when t4j is initiated in the above code example.
+the schema and indices are automatically added to neo4j if they don't exist when t4j is initiated.
-current limitations in this package includes only allowing single index ids for labels and lack of directionless relations.

 ## adding a node
 ```